March On Film - 2019 Alternate Charity Competition

 March On Film is a Family Run Film Competition/ Festival and as we have a new member ( Who's very little, quite loud and eats a lot! ) we have decided to take a break for 2019 ( Returning in full form in 2020 ).
 However, for those of you still wanting to get filming in March, we will be running a smaller competition in aid of this years Chosen Charity Alone. ( ALONE is a national charity that supports older people to age at home.)

-This competition is free to enter with a winners prize provided by our long term partners Film Equipment Hire Ireland.
+This competition is free to enter with a winners prize of a 500 euro voucher for Film Equipment Hire Ireland.

 The idea is that the films made for it will be used to help promote Alone's very worthwhile cause.
 Similar criteria to March On Film will apply ( compulsory elements, timeframes etc ) however film makers will be asked to include themes that deal with some of the social issues that Alone are trying to tackle.
 In this way we feel that the filmmakers can use their visual storytelling abilities to help raise awareness of these important issues. ( To enter, go to our registration page or hit the registration button above! )